gael37/Emporium/README.md

 To run the app locally, download the zip file and open it with your code editor, then split the terminal and run these commands:

+On the first terminal window:
-- on the project root:
+- cd in the project root
+- pip install pipenv
-pipenv install django
+- pipenv install django
-python manage.py runserver
+- python manage.py runserver

+In another terminal window:
 - cd in the client folder:
-npm i
+- npm i
-npm run start
+- npm run start

 The application should open in your browser.

 # Timeframe & Working Team

-This project was fully created individually, between March and June 2023
+This project was created individually, between March and May 2023.

 Technologies Used